 Export button on this page from the source computer and then import it to the new install using the

 Import button.
 Exporting will create a

-.lbdev (LightBurn device) file, which contains all of the device specific information LightBurn needs to make that machine's profile on the new computer.
+.lbdev (LightBurn device) file which contains all of the device specific information LightBurn needs to import that machine's profile into the new computer.